 So, in short, yes – this is a very ugly breach that is going to keep a lot of systems, network engineers, and security professionals very busy over the next few weeks (or even months) to try to clean up.
 To date, no one can put their finger on the nation state responsible for the hack, nor has anyone taken credit for the breach.
 So, if you are tasked to follow up with your vendors regarding the SolarWinds-Orion breach and you identify a vendor who was affected, remember to not be a Grinch yourself and be considerate as to all the Who’s in Who-ville working fastidiously over the holidays to address this hack.
 They will get back to you and other organizations when they are comfortable, so patience is certainly a virtue here.
 And let us all hope for a better year in 2021!

 If you have any additional questions or inquiry regarding this breach, SolarWinds is making regular updates to their Security Advisory page and you can email if you have additional questions at SWISupport@solarwinds.com.
 Emergency directive from Cyber Security Division, Homeland Security is available here.
-The article below is another good reference for TPRM professionals:
+My next post on the SolarWinds attack is here (covering IT Due Diligence) and the article below is another good reference for TPRM professionals: